renyujiang/EC601/README.md

 # EC601
-This is Renyu Jiang's repository for EC601 A1
+Hi, this is Renyu Jiang's repository for EC601 A1

 Contents：